 The address space to be replaced (the individual address ranges and the total size) must be properly documented with the standard IP address space assignment request forms.
-For address space that was allocated by local IRs established within the framework of the RIPE NCC, a copy of the documentation is forwarded to the registry or registries that assigned the address space being replaced.
-Before assigning the new address space, an agreement (preferably contractual) should be reached regarding the maximum period within which the previously assigned addresses will be returned to the original registry or to the registry for eventual reassignment.
+For address space that was allocated by Local IRs established within the framework of the RIPE NCC, a copy of the documentation is forwarded to the registry or registries that assigned the address space being replaced.
+Before assigning the new address space, an agreement (preferably contractual) should be reached regarding the maximum period within which the previously assigned addresses will be returned to the original registry or to the regional registry for eventual reassignment.
+After the renumbering is complete, the database must be updated to reflect the changes.

-Whenever a large amount of addresses are to be replaced (the equivalent of a /20 or more) the regional IR must be informed about the intended replacement and the agreements on the maximum period of parallel assignments.
-In complex cases, the regional IR may decide to provide guidance in the process of managing the address space replacement.
+Whenever a large amount of addresses are to be replaced (the equivalent of a /20 or more) the Regional IR must be informed about the intended replacement and the agreements on the maximum period of parallel assignments.
+In complex cases, the Regional IR may decide to provide guidance in the process of managing the address space replacement.